clusterlib/clusterlib/doc/user_guide.rst

 ==========

-This documentation aims at showing how to use python and :mod:`clusterlib` to launch and manage jobs on super-computer with scheduler such as SLURM or SGE.
+This documentation aims at showing how to use python and :mod:`clusterlib` to launch and manage jobs on super-computer with schedulers such as SLURM or SGE.

 Typically working on a super-computer requires to maintain and to write three programs: